Organic Eprints frontpage

-Paull, John (2007) Our Organic Future - Cottage, Corporate, Commodified or Containerized?.
-Paper presented at National Conference of Organics Aotearoa New Zealand: Our Organic Future - Cottage or Corporate?, Lincoln University, New Zealand, 17 -19 August 2007.
+Paull, John (2007) Our Organic Future - Cottage, Corporate, Commodified or Containerized?
+Paper at: National Conference of Organics Aotearoa New Zealand: Our Organic Future - Cottage or Corporate?, Lincoln University, New Zealand, 17 -19 August 2007.
+[Unpublished]

 Summary